janberner/AuditingTutorial/README.md

   "next_key_bytes": ""
 }
  ```

 The vehicle state information is depicted as key-value pairs (kvps).
 Each information has it´s own key with a value associated to it.
 To add these kvps to the smart contract a second account is created.
+Use the same public key as before.

 ```
 cleos create account eosio fleet <public_key>
 ```
-The account is called *fleet* and later uses the action *addvps* of the vehiclestate smart contract, to add kvps.
+The account is also called *fleet*, like the entry in the source managemnt talbe, and later uses the action *addvps* of the vehiclestate smart contract, to add kvps.
+The keys are defined in a path like notation, an example for a key cloud look like this `ecu/gateway/sw_version:`.
+For now we leave the local blockchain running and not add any kvps.

-The other smart contract that is used in this tutorial is called *notarCrednce*.
-Is simply take a blockId and a timestamp as inputs and stores them in a table.
-This contract is not deployed on our local blockchain, we see its usage in the next section.
+The other smart contract used in this tutorial is called *notarCrednce*.
+Is simply takes a blockId and a timestamp as inputs and stores them in a table.
+This contract is deployed on a public blockchain, we see its usage in the next section.
-To build it use, in *SmartContracts* folder,
+To build it execute, in *SmartContracts* folder,
 ```
 cd NotaryCredence/ && eosio-cpp -abigen -I ./include/ -o ./notarCrednce.wasm ./src/NotaryCredence.cpp
 ```

 ### Jungle Testnet and notary function

-For this tutorial the Jungle Testnet is used as public (notary) blockchain.
+For this tutorial the Jungle Testnet is used as public blockchain.
 It is one of the leading test environments for EOSIO based applications and has basically the same features as EOS mainnet with the advantage that it is free to use.
 In the next steps we create an account on the Jungle Testnet and deploy the *notarCrednce* smart contract.
-The first thing we have to do is creating a new key pair, we can do this with our local *cleos*
+The first thing we have to do is creating a new key pair, we can do this with our local *cleos*, type in your terminal
 ```
 cleos create key --to-console
 ```